ItsMePaulo/tutoring/COS110/notes/constructors.md

     }
 ```

-Something important to note about default parameters.
+<b> NB!! </b> Something important to note about default parameters.
 Default parameters must be
 defined as the last parameters in the function header list.
 You can of course
 have more than one default parameter in a function but as soon as you define one
 you must define all following parameters as default parameters.
 The reason for this